joeljames/median-service/README.md

 4. Check the server is up and running by hitting the url `http://median.docker/median`.

+## Link Git Hooks
+I use pre-commit hook which runs lint, runs tests and checks for code breakpoint before committing.
+This ensures that only clean code is checked in.

+1. Add pre-commit hooks

+    ``` bash
+    $ make link_hooks
+    ```

 ## Running Tests
 All modules have tests written.